Associate MEMBERS

 Elected as the representative for contract staff on the Council of the Department of Science and Education at the University of Montpellier

-Research topics:
+Research Topics:

 In her dissertation, she focuses on the prison periphery: the reception areas outside prisons where volunteers and service providers assist the families of inmates during visiting hours.
 She then analyzes prison management processes through a spatial lens.
-She continues to study the implementation of public policies—both security-oriented and support-oriented—targeted at juvenile offenders.
+She continues to study the implementation of public policies—both security-oriented and support-oriented—aimed at juvenile offenders.

 Keywords:ethnography; vulnerabilities; institutions; family caregivers; spatialities; at-risk youth; volunteerism; public policy